 If your property has been damaged by a wildfire, take these steps:

 - Contact your insurance professional as soon as you can – An insurance adjuster may visit your home to assess the damage, and you'll likely need to provide your insurer with a completed “proof of loss" form, which asks for a description of each damaged item, the approximate date of purchase and what it would cost to replace or repair.
 This is where a completed home inventory would come in handy.

 - Don't throw anything away – If possible—and safe—keep damaged items until an insurance company representative has had a chance to assess the damage and make a claim report.

 - Understand what's expected of you – Your insurer may need repair estimates—or not.
 Ask your insurance professional about the claim filing requirements.

 - Know the claim time limits – Insurance policies generally place a time limit on filing claims and these vary from state to state and company to company.
 Check with your insurer to see what the time limits are so you don't miss your window of opportunity to file your claim.

 Insurance Institute for Business & Home Safety – wildfire resources

-Next steps: Learn more about wildfire risk factors and measures to protect your home.
+Next steps link: Learn more about wildfire risk factors and measures to protect your home.